kacifer999/Flask-Blueprint-Registry/README.md

 # Flask-Blueprint-Registry
-A danimic API registry project, support for register and remove blueprint at runtime.
+A danimic API registry project based on Flask, supports for register and remove blueprint at runtime.